Polar-vision/PBA-V3/README.md

 Measures the relative change in the state vector between consecutive iterations.
 When this value falls below a predefined threshold, the optimization is considered to have converged.

+From the plot, we observe that:
+- **PBA** shows a large initial relative change, reflecting aggressive and effective updates that quickly adjust the state vector toward the optimum.
+By iteration 10, the relative change drops to near zero and remains stable, indicating that the parameters have converged to a fixed solution.
+- **SBA** exhibits persistent, large fluctuations in relative state change throughout the entire optimization process.
+Even after 60 iterations, the values remain significantly above zero, showing that the state vector continues to drift and the optimization has not fully stabilized.

+This metric directly confirms that PBA reaches a stable, fully converged state much earlier than SBA, which struggles to settle into a consistent solution due to its less favorable numerical conditioning.

 ---

 ### 🔹 Relative MSE Change